 Eric Treaster, 10 Huntington Way, expressed concerns about the unintended consequences of a rate increase.
-His first concern is customers who use no water because their house is vacant are charged the same monthly rate as a home with a family of four using 3,000 gallons of water, Mr. Treaster said it doesn't seem quite right.
+His first concern is customers who use no water because their house as vacant are charged the same monthly rate as a home with a family of four using 3,000 of water, Mr. Treaster said it doesn't seem quite right.
+He added that the rate structure seems to penalize large families at the expense of small families.
 Mr. Treaster said raising the rates of water has unintended consequences such as lowering values of homes or discouraging people from moving into Ledyard.
 He asked what the checks and balances are for Groton Utilities, can they charge whatever they want?
 Is there is a mechanism in place when GU raises its rates and Ledyard can't afford it?
 Ideally Mr. Treaster would like charges to be based only on numbers of gallons used.

 Chairman Lynch said that the Authority is planning on working on a new rate structure, possibly next year.
 Mr. Treaster had two questions, first how much capacity is in the new sewer line coming into Ledyard Center, will it support 100, 200 or 500 units?
 Secondly, could each unit be individually metered, he believed it would be a much fairer way to charge customers, he would like this idea to be considered.